Items tagged “emergency medicine”

 Small bowel fold thickening (differential)

-Subdural hemorrhage (SDH) (also commonly called a subdural hematoma) is a collection of blood accumulating in the subdural space, the potential space between the dura and arachnoid mater of the meninges around the brain.
-Subdural hemorrhage can happen in any age group, is mainly due to head trau...
+Subdural hemorrhage/hematoma (SDH) is a collection of blood accumulating in the subdural space.
+Subdural hemorrhage can happen in any age group, is mainly due to head trauma and CT scans are usually sufficient to make the diagnosis.
+Prognosis varies widely depending on the size and chronicity of...

 Endovascular aneurysm repair

 Endovascular aneurysm repair (EVAR) was first pioneered in the early 1990s.
 Since then the technology of the devices has rapidly progressed and EVAR is now widely used as a treatment of thoracic and abdominal aortic aneurysms (AAA).
 The advantages of endovascular repair over open repair are tha...

 Cerebral venous thrombosis